AdobeDocs/ff-services/src/pages/Cards.md

 ### Maintain quality control

-Firefly Services are an extension of the same Creative Cloud applications you trust to create high-quality work.
+An extension of Photoshop and other Creative Cloud applications you trust to create high-quality work.